What is a Cgroup?

 How do I find a Cgroup?

-If you would like to commit to a Cgroup, the first step is to join a Community Group.
-If you are currently in a Community Group, and you are looking to join a Cgroup, talk to your Community Group leader.
-If you are having trouble connecting, please reach out to us at email@example.com
+When you are ready to join a Cgroup, talk to your Community Group leader.
+If you are having trouble connecting, please reach out to us at email@example.com.

 How do I lead a Cgroup?